 “I’d definitely recommend it to other women.
 It’s not a typical office job, and while it can be stressful, it’s very exciting and far from mundane,” she said.
 “Yes, it’s still a male-dominated field, but rather than letting that intimidate me, I’ve allowed it to fuel me.”

-Reasons Construction Management is an Excellent Choice for Women
+Why Construction Management is a Great Career for Women

 In addition to the smaller pay gap, women are attracted to construction management for a variety of good reasons.
 One is that efforts made by the industry and by universities like NMU have attracted more women to the construction industry.
 With more women entering the field, the industry has taken steps toward inclusivity.